29 SUSTAIN | BUSINESS FOR GOOD

 Seeing an opportunity and a problem that needed to be solved Elizabeth decided to study the art of fashion atelier: couture dress making and tailoring and become a new generation of designer bringing these skills and practises to bear in Britain.

-Locally made; all our apparel and bridal wear are made in England.
+Locally made; all our bridal wear are made in the United Kingdom.

 Craftmanship and community; we work with local productions and artisans.
-Sharing knowledge within the community educating the next generation with in house work experience and going out to local schools, universities and colleges to share our practises and experiences.
+Sharing knowledge within the community educating the next generation with in house work experience, apprenticships and going out to local schools, universities and colleges to share our practises and experiences.

 Reducing waste; by reusing and recycling within the atelier.
 We donate remnants and offcut fabrics to local schools to be used in textile and design projects.

-Reusability and longevity, designing garments with this purpose in mind so that they can be enjoyed being worn again and again.
+Reusability and longevity, designing garments with this purpose in mind where possible so that they can be enjoyed being worn again.

 Carbon footprint; to reduce our carbon footprint as much as possible.